Leon Warmuth Remembered: 'To Know Him Was to Love Him'

 "He was told he wasn't going to survive very long and, basically, the family should put him in a home and leave him alone," she says.
 "Against all odds, he didn't just survive, he thrived."

-She says she was taken with the way Leon collected things, from postcards to local yearbooks to hot wheel cars, and the joy things seemed to bring him.
+She says she was taken with the way Leon collected things, from postcards and local yearbooks to hot wheel cars, and the joy things seemed to bring him.

 "There were certain things where you teased him or argued with him about, and then there were certain things where you knew you needed to let him have his say," she says.
 "That was a moment when we needed to let him have his say."